dotnet/csharplang/proposals/improved-interpolated-strings.md

 ### Lowering

 Both the general pattern and the specific changes for interpolated strings directly converted to `string`s follow the same lowering pattern.
-The `GetInterpolatedStringBuilder` method is invoked on the receiver (whether that's the temporary method receiver for an _interpolated\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type), and stored into a temp local. `TryFormat` is then repeatedly invoked on that temp, with each part of the interpolated string, in order, stopping subsequent calls if a `TryFormat` call returns `false`.
+The `GetInterpolatedStringBuilder` method is invoked on the receiver (whether that's the temporary method receiver for an _implicit\_string\_builder\_conversion_ derived from the applicable function member algorithm, or a standard conversion derived from the target type), and stored into a temp local. `TryFormat` is then repeatedly invoked on that temp, with each part of the interpolated string, in order, stopping subsequent calls if a `TryFormat` call returns `false`.
 The temp is then evaluated as the result of the expression.